+As shown in the table above, the response rate differed by survey mode.
+The response rate for mailed invitations was 1.8% while the response rate for emailed invitations was 5.8%.
+Despite the lower response rate for mailed invitations, future studies should consider continuing to use a mailed letter invitation because the person with the email address or the business may no longer be at the address where the equipment was installed.

-Survey Verification
+Residential Survey Verification

 The study’s survey-based methodology resulted in much lower fielding costs than if we conducted in-person site visits to verify the operation and age of equipment of the same number of respondents.
 However, relying on self-reported information exposes the study to the risk of respondent error.
 To mitigate this risk, the evaluation team conducted two types of verification to ensure the accuracy of the self-reported data: photographs of installed equipment and follow-up verification interviews.
 For both verification activities, we found very little error in the self-reported information, indicating that the information provided by respondents is accurate.